Historic Preservation Commission (HPC)

 After a series of devastating fires, the Ocean Grove Home Owners Association formed the Preservation Committee to advocate for implementation of effective municipal tools to combat this problem.

 Persistent participation at Township Committee meetings led to adoption of a Vacant and Abandoned Property Ordinance in 2014, and continued pressure on our elected officials resulted in passage of an important amendment in 2015.
 Click here for a link to the Neptune’s list of vacant and abandoned properties, as well as the full text of the Vacant and Abandoned Property Ordinance.

-The next goal for the Preservation Committee is gaining Certified Local Government status for the Historic District.
+Another goal for the Preservation Committee is gaining Certified Local Government status for the Historic District.
 Click Here for more information on the CLG program.

-For questions concerning the Preservation Committee, please reach out to Nancy Clarke at email@example.com.
-And if you suspect that a building in Ocean Grove is abandoned and vacant, please email Neptune Township’s Housing Code Enforcement department at firstname.lastname@example.org, with a cc to Nancy Clarke so that she, or other members of the committee, can follow up as needed.
+If you suspect that a building in Ocean Grove is abandoned and vacant, please email the head of Neptune Township’s Housing Code Enforcement department Joe Ciccone with a cc to Ronald Goldfaden at email@example.com so that he, or other members of the committee, can follow up as needed.